TheSkyentist/GELATO/README.md

 2. Galaxy
    1. Halpha.
 These have been flagged with a 1, which corresponds to an larger velocity component.
 This additional component will be placed in its own new group, which will be labelled "Broad".
 It is made out of one line.
       * A line with a rest wavelength of 6562.80 and a relative flux of 1.
 Since there is only one line, the relative flux value does not matter.
    2. Hbeta.
 These have been flagged with a 3, or in binary, 11.
 This corresponds to both a larger velocity component and an absorption component.
-These will be placed in the "Broad" and "Absorption" groups respetively.
+These will be placed in the "Broad" and "Absorption" groups respectively.
 Not that if both "Broad" lines are accepted (from Hbeta and Halpha), they will share the same redshift by design.
 It is made out of one line.
       * A line with a rest wavelength of 4861.32 and a relative flux of 1.
 Since there is only one line, the relative flux value does not matter.

 Running HQUAILS